Denver Car Accident Attorneys

 Causes of Car Accidents

-The Colorado State Patrol records the causes of car accidents it investigates across the state, including Denver.
+The Colorado State Patrol records the causes of car accidents it investigates across the state, including in Denver.
 The CSP has released information regarding the leading causes of car accidents between the years of 2011 and 2014.
 The data shows that the following causes lead the way when it comes to car crashes in Colorado:

 - Inattentive driving